grafana/plugin-tools/docusaurus/docs/how-to-guides/panel-plugins/options-migration-handler.md

 you can use the `pluginVersion` property.
 This property:

 - is empty if it is the first time a migration handler is ever called. e.g. the plugin didn't implement a migration handler before.
-- is set to the last version of the plugin that ran a migration handler.
+- is set to the version of the plugin when the panel was last saved after a migration handler was called.

 #### Using string comparison